-Queen Arabesque Plecostomus L260 (Hypancistrus sp) Fish Species Profile
+Queen Arabesque Plecostomus L260 - Hypancistrus sp : Complete Fish Profile & Care Guide

-Queen Arabesque Plecos are generally hardy and peaceful catfish.
-However, males can be territorial when it comes to guarding their territory, especially against other males of the same species.
-It would be best if you did not keep these fish with the very aggressive bottom dwellers or other large fish as it may result in them getting left out at feeding time.
+Queen Arabesque Plecos (Hypancistrus sp) are a remarkable and unique species of catfish, known for their hardiness and peaceful demeanour.
+However, it is worth noting that males can become territorial, especially when guarding their territory against other males of the same species.
+To avoid conflicts, it is advisable not to keep these fish with highly aggressive bottom dwellers or other larger species, which may result in these fascinating creatures being left out during feeding time.

 |Scientific Name||Hypancistrus sp|

 |Other Names||L260, Scribble pleco|

 |Difficulty||Beginner - Intermediate|